neektza/nikicajokic.me/_posts/2014-05-10-json_aeson_and_template_haskell_for_fun_and_profit.md

 comments: true
 ---

-At times, handling JSON in Haskell can seem difficult, but you will definitely change your mind once you get the hang of it.
+At times, handling JSON in Haskell might seem difficult, but you will definitely change your mind once you get the hang of it.

 There are a few libraries that parse and encode JSON in Haskell, but one specifically gained a lot of popularity recently, and for good reason.
 The library in question is Bryan O'Sullivan's [^1] Aeson.